sandboxd

 Migrating out

-• ↗To a managed sandbox service: export SQLite state and workspace directories, then import into the new provider's API.
+• To a managed sandbox service (e.g., Modal, E2B): export your container images and configuration, then recreate them using the new provider's API.

 Tools that pair well with sandboxd